King Lear: Changes from source material

-The characters of Earl "Caius" of Kent and The Fool were created wholly by Shakespeare in order to engage in character-driven conversations with Lear.
-Oswald the steward, the confidant of Goneril, was created as a similar expository device.
+The character of Earl of Kent (disguised as 'Caius') is a creative elaboration on Perillus, the king's loyal retainer in King Leir.
+The Fool, Oswald, and Edmund's Captain were created wholly by Shakespeare.

-Shakespeare's Lear and other characters makes oaths to Jupiter, Juno, and Apollo.
+Shakespeare's Lear and other characters make oaths to Jupiter, Juno, and Apollo.
 While the presence of Roman religion in Britain is technically an anachronism, nothing was known about any religion that existed in Britain at the time of Lear's alleged life.

 Holinshed identifies the personal names of the Duke of Albany (Maglanus), the Duke of Cornwall (Henninus), and the Gallic/French leader (Aganippus).
 Shakespeare refers to these characters by their titles only, and also changes the nature of Albany from a villain to a hero, by reassigning Albany's wicked deeds to Cornwall.
 Maglanus and Henninus are killed in the final battle, but are survived by their sons Margan and Cunedag.
 In Shakespeare's version, Cornwall is killed by a servant who objects to the torture of the Earl of Gloucester, while Albany is one of the few surviving main characters.
 Isaac Asimov surmised that this alteration was due to the title Duke of Albany being held in 1606 by Prince Charles, the younger son of Shakespeare's benefactor King James.
 However, this explanation is faulty, because James' older son, Prince Henry, held the title Duke of Cornwall at the same time.